 (1977) Dir.
 Chu Yuan (aka Yuen Chor)

 Sentiment is not always a plus in the martial arts world, or so the bad guy--the evil Plum Blossom Bandit--says to the venerable ace swordsman hero Chi Lu-hsiang (the venerable Ti Lung) after praying on his sense of honor and loyalty.
-Now in self-imposed exile from his wealth and lady love, the venerable Chi Lu just coasts around for ten years, knocking back jugs wine, pontificating with Taoist realizations in that unique 'talking to the air' Ti Lung way, and slowly getting a Doc Holiday style consumptive cough.
+Now in self-imposed exile from his wealth and lady love, the venerable Chi Lu just coasts around the country, knocking back jugs wine, pontificating Taost-drunk style in thst unique 'talking to the air' Ti Lung way, and slowly getting a Doc Holiday style consumptive cough.
 Since he's ranked the #3 best martial artist in the world, Chi has to duel constantly with up-and-comers, but he's much prefer to gaze wistfully at the plum blossoms and just watch the world go by.
-He drinks because his one true love wishes she was with him instead of the husband she has, the friend Chi Liu gave his everything to out of gratitude ten years ago.
-Or is that --like many alcoholics (myself included)-- he'd rather drink to to numb the pain of losing his only love than get the love back, even if she's right there, pining for him in lonely solitude.
+He drinks because his one true love wishes she was with him instead of the husband she has, the friend Chi Liu gave his everything--lands, girl, house---to out of gratitude for saving his life ten years ago.
+Or is that --like many alcoholics (myself included)-- he'd rather drink to to numb the pain of losing his only love than get the love back, even if she's right there, pining for him in lonely solitude?
 If that sounds like Geoffrey Firmin to you, then, cheers, old man!
 It maybe sounds like me, too.
-Or any drunk.
-We'd rather drink over losing you then have you back, trying to sober us up.
+We'd rather drink over losing you then have you back.
+Then we'd have to sober up.
+And get a job

-Other cool characters include Lin Xanier, the whore of martial arts world, offering to marry the man who finds and kills the Plum Blossom Bandit, thus drawing all the horny martial artists on the top twenty list.
-She's contrasted with the modest beauty of the sad, sober creature Lin Hsin-ehr (Li Cheng) pointlessly sweeping up this empty courtyard, for no conceivable reason, waiting for Chi Liu to return to his own home, the beautiful estate he gave up out of his woefully misguided sentiment.
+Other cool characters include Lin Xanier, the whore of martial arts world, offering to marry the man who finds and kills the Plum Blossom Bandit, thus drawing all the horny martial artists on the top twenty list to a grand brawl.
+She's contrasted with the modest beauty of the sad, sober creature Lin Hsin-ehr (Li Cheng) pointlessly sweeping up Chi Lu's empty courtyard, for no conceivable reason, waiting for the man she loves to return to his own home, the beautiful estate he gave up out of his woefully misguided sentiment.

-Cons: There are two too many draggy moments between Li and his "past in the past" philosophy as he refuses to even talk about how why he gave away his wealth, woman and house ten years ago.
+Cons: There are two too many draggy moments between Li and his "the past is in the past" philosophy as he refuses to even talk about how why he gave away his wealth, woman and house ten years ago.
 Another rarity: lots of exterior shots -- a relative rarity in the Yuen Chor-verse-- as they walk to Wudang Mountain to see if Li is the Plum Blossom Bandit.
 We get lots of long shots of these traveling heroes in dwindling numbers walking all the way to Wudang, and not eating for many days (they keep running into "the Five Poisons Kid," who manages to poison everything edible or potable in advance of their arrival).
-Fights are all on the soundstage but occasionally cut to outside (and there's a comparative lack of mist and moody atmosphere compared to the other two films in the trilogy, though still plenty compared to any non-Yuen).
+How we keeps getting ahead of them is not to be thought about.

 (1981) Dir.
 Chu Yuan (aka Yuen Chor)